learnapollo/learnapollo/content/tutorial-ios/ios-04.md

 ### Why Are Fragments Useful?

 With the new `PokemonDetailViewController` we now have have two differents areas in our app where we need to access a Pokemon's `name` and `url` (the `PokemonCell` is the second one).
 Currently, the only way for us to do so is by using the generated struct `TrainerQuery.Data.Trainer.OwnedPokemon` in both places.
 However, with this approach we are coupling the data requirements of the `PokemonCell` very tightly to the ones of our `PokemonDetailViewController`.
-This might turn out very inconvenient when our data requirements change in the future and suddenly one area should include more, less or complemetely different data.
+This might turn out very inconvenient when our data requirements change in the future and suddenly one area should include more, less or completely different data.
 Fragments enable independent usage of the same data in various locations, which decouples the data requirements of different views and greatly improves our flexibility!

 ### Defining A Fragment